 Types of Fiber

-Natural fibers can be extracted from plant, animal, insect, microbial (natural organic) and mineral sources (natural inorganic) and refined for apparel and industrial use.
-There are 3 main classes of natural fibers based on source and chemical composition as follows:
+Natural fibers can be extracted from plant, animal, insect, microbe (natural organic) and mineral sources (natural inorganic), and refined for industrial use.

-Of the over 100 plant types capable of supplying fiber, the most structural fiber come from those where extraction is from the stem.
-Due to the stem needing flexural strength against wind, these fibers such as hemp have evolved into the strongest natural fibers.
+Of over 100 plant types capable of supplying fiber, the most structural fiber come from those where extraction is from the stem.
+Due to the plant stem needing flexural strength against wind, these fibers, such as those found in hemp, have evolved into the strongest natural fibers.

 Manufactured fiber are fibers produced by industrial processes.
 There are three (3) types of manufactured fiber;